 7) Start your own Facebook group

-This is your chance to create your own community, to set your own vibe and to reeaaaaallly start to grow your tribe.
+This is your chance to create your own community, to set your own vibe and to reeaaaaallly start to attract your people.

 8) Guest Facebook lives